mrob27/portalgun/README.txt

  Portals are invisible when seen from behind, even though they still work.

+ Set yaw appropriately (using setyaw) for non-player entities similarly to how I present do set_look_yaw for players.
+Mobs like rats and sheep will look more realistic if they emerge head-first from the portal.
+As with the player, if the exit portal faces y+ or y-, yaw should remain unchanged.

  Set player's velocity appropriately when exiting portal.
-On the forums, Hybrid Dog suggested (forum.minetest.net/viewtopic.php?f=9&t=12772#p184677) this can be done by creating an invisible, nonpointable entity (we'd need one per player) and doing set_attach on it (similarly to how boats work), then set the object's velocity, and then do a set_detach in a minetest.after callback to release the player after the engine has effected the velocity change.
+On the forums, Hybrid Dog suggested (forum.minetest.net/viewtopic.php?f=9&t=12772#p184677) this can be done by creating an invisible, nonpointable entity (we'd need one per player) and doing set_attach on it (similarly to how boats work), then set the object's velocity and acceleration, and then do a set_detach in a minetest.after callback to release the player after the engine has effected the velocity change.
 But actual experiments with the boat mod seem to indicate this won't work: the player's velocity returns to 0 as soon as they are detached.
-So they would need to remain attached as long as they're still airborne, using a globalstep to detect when the invisible carrier hits something.
+So they would need to remain attached as long as they're still airborne, using a globalstep to detect when the invisible carrier hits something (e.g. any change to x or z component of velocity).

 TODO - COSMETIC